italia/eudi-wallet-it-docs/docs/en/trust.rst

 Trust Model Requirements
 ------------------------

-In the table below is provided the map of the components that the ARF defines within the Trust Model, in the same table is provided their coverage in `OIDC-FED`_.
+In the table below is provided the map of the components that the ARF defines within the Trust Model, in the same table is provided their coverage in `OID-FED`_.

 .. list-table::
    :widths: 20 20 60